ericorruption/ericorruption/README.md

 Hi, I'm Eric.

 I'm a Front-End developer / engineer with over a decade of experience and a background in graphic design.
 These days I spend most of my time building user interfaces with React and TypeScript.
-I also dabbled in Flutter, Dart and React Native not too long ago.

 I'm an advocate for progressive enhancement, web standards and accessibility, and try my best to rely, in order, on the three core technologies that make the web the awesome place that it is: HTML, CSS and JavaScript.